-I AM A 1961 model, more than 90 per cent water, with various salts, electrolytes and industry-inspired inorgano chlorines mixed together and enclosed in a rubbery wrapping; a coagulation of DNA floating upon a quantum ripple through space/time.
+I AM A 1961 model, more than 90 per cent water, with various salts, electrolytes and industry-inspired inorgano chlorines mixed together and enclosed in a rubbery wrapping.
 In short, I am a human.

 I live in Toronto.
 I attended the University of Toronto in the 1980s and while there began writing for the Globe and Mail, Canada’s National Newspaper.

-Many years in print journalism followed, either staff or freelance, for publications such as Time, Fortune, the Independent (U.K.), Saturday Night Magazine, Financial Times of Canada, Old Farmers’ Almanac, Toronto Star and others.
+That started more than a decade in print journalism, either staff or freelance, for publications such as Time, Fortune, the Independent (U.K.), Saturday Night Magazine, Financial Times of Canada, Old Farmers’ Almanac, Toronto Star and others.
 I also produced television for Canada’s CBC-TV and contributed to some television and radio stations in Canada and the United States.

 I have been lucky to interview some of the most unique people to grace the planet, including Paul Reichmann, Kenneth Thomson, Bill Gates, Pierre Trudeau and others, and I have worked with some great editors, who often let me investigate things uncommon or unexplored.